 Below is an example of a simple crosshair that will work in almost any scenario.

-VALORANT has been designed to look as minimalistic as possible, so it can thrive in a competitive environment and run smoothly on anyone’s computer.
+VALORANT has been designed to look as minimalistic as possible, so it can thrive in a competitive environment and run smoothly on almost anyone’s computer.

 In tactical shooters, you ideally want to avoid unnecessary textures or colors in your line of sight.
 In this case, lower-end video settings are generally the way to go.

 The difference between low and high settings shouldn’t make a great deal of a difference to your gameplay, but low settings could give you a slight edge.
-If you can see even a pixel clearer than your opponent, you’ll have the advantage.

 Here’s an example of low to medium video settings.